 Thursday, Dec.
 26 – TOP groomed corduroy all around.
 Will set classic track after next storm.
 A few bare patches on North Forty Loop.

 Tuesday, Dec.
 17 – TOP groomed today.
 Classic and skating all around.

 Monday, Dec.
 9 – Freshly groomed with 8’ of corduroy all around.
 A few bare spots on North Forty trail.
 Ski in control.

 Saturday, Nov.
 30 – TOP is open for Nordic season 2019/20!
 Thin conditions will exist until we get more snow.
 Please park in the first parking area.

 GROOMING SCHEDULE: Our volunteer groomer typically grooms the TOP ski trails in the evenings on Thursdays and Sundays, and after big snowstorms as conditions merit.
 If there is enough snow, both classic and skate-skiing track will be laid in the meadow area.
 The North 40 is groomed for everybody with a double-wide corduroy track.

 PARKING: The TOP parking lot in the meadow below the pavilion is not maintained through the winter season.
 Black Thorne Construction is plowing the road beyond the TOP cross country ski trailhead to provide its crew access to a job site at a private home on Highland Drive.
 TOP ski users should not attempt to drive beyond the trailhead since several vehicles have become mired in deep snow and have blocked the road.
-Please park your vehicles at the trailhead and proceed into TOP on your skis.
+Please park your vehicles at the trailhead and proceed into TOP on your skis or snowshoes.

 EMAIL ALERTS: If you would like to receive trail condition updates, please send us an email at firstname.lastname@example.org and we'll add you to the list!